vskbellala/vskbellala.github.io/README.md

 - [ ] More Links/Info?
 - [ ] Clean up code
 - [ ] Optimize Images
-- [ ] Migrate to a static site generator?
+- [x] Migrate to a static site generator?
+  - effectively fulfilled by the use of [Marked.js](https://marked.js.org/) to translate site's MD files to raw html
 - [ ] Make this repo public